knowband-dev/opencart-free-shipping-manager/README.md

-About OPencart Free Shipping Manager for Opencart3.x.x
+About Opencart Free Shipping Manager for Opencart3.x.x
 --------

 Using this extension, Opencart Online store merchant can offer free shipping to its customers without implementing any complicated code changes on the website.
 This extension offers a feature-rich Opencart Free Shipping Manager module which allows admin to set up rules and conditions for offering free-shipping on the store.